Media relations is often confused with the term public relations.

 - Dig out that journalist’s contact details (our free PR course gives you lots of tips on how to do that).

 - Create a Google sheet and record all of the contact details for each journalist – email, telephone, twitter handle, most recent articles, what their favourite subjects are.

 - Keep this list up to date – journalists switch jobs all the time.

-- Then when you’re ready to pitch them make sure you know how to write a press release – a story with a STRONG news angle.
-And don’t forget the boilerplate!
+- Then when you’re ready to pitch them make sure you know how to write a press release and use the best press release template.

 6. Create a PR Stunt

 PR stunts have had some bad, er, PR in recent years.